-Unstandardised annual catch rate from the different regions decreases from north to south along the coast, where region 1 is further north and 9 is furthest south (Figure 9).
-This is consistent with observations from fishery independent surveys and is important as it demonstrates a link between CPUE and density.
-This is evidence that CPUE provides value as an indicator for assessing this fishery despite issues around hyper-stability as noted earlier.
+Unstandardised mean annual CPUE decreases from north to south (region 1 to 9) along the east coast (Figure 11).
+This is consistent with observations from fishery-independent surveys and is important as it demonstrates a link between CPUE and density.
+This is evidence that CPUE provides value as an indicator for assessing this fishery despite issues around hyper-stability as noted previously.

-Figure 9.
-Regional annual trend in CPUE from north (region 1) to south (region 9), unstandardised.
-Solid line is linear regression trend in data for annual regional catch rate.
+Figure 11.
+Latitudinal annual trend in CPUE from north (region 1) to south (region 9), unstandardised.
+Solid line is linear regression trend in data for annual latitudinal catch rate.